 - Calories: 191

-A cottage cheese, fruit, and nut bowl contains a good amount of protein and fat while being low in carbs, making it a suitable breakfast option for people with diabetes.
+A cottage cheese, fruit, and nut bowl contains a good amount of protein and fat while being low in carbs.

-The classic nut butter and toast is a simple breakfast option that suits people with diabetes
+The classic nut butter and toast is a simple breakfast option.

-Research has shown that eating high fat foods may slow down the release of sugar into the bloodstream and prevent blood sugar spikes (
+Research has shown that eating foods that contain a lot of healthy fats may slow down the release of sugar into the bloodstream and prevent blood sugar spikes (

 - Calories: 192